SovereignCloudStack/sovereigncloudstack.org/src/content/en/announcements/2025-08-05-scs-training-material.md

 to work on themselves -- with support from the trainers as needed.
 Demonstrations and in particular the practical work was all done on a local Cloud-in-a-Box (CiaB) system to avoid a dependency on good network connectivity to Europe.
-The CiaB was a mini computer with 8 Zen4 cores (16 HTs), 96GB Ram and 2x4TB NVMEs and provied itself as a reliable basis to provide block and object storage (using Ceph), virtualization (using OpenStack) and many Kubernetes Clusters (using SCS Cluster Stacks) and supporting the work on both user and operator roles.
+The CiaB was a mini computer with 8 Zen4 cores (16 HTs), 96GB Ram and 2x4TB NVMEs and proved itself as a reliable basis to provide block and object storage (using Ceph), virtualization (using OpenStack) and many Kubernetes Clusters (using SCS Cluster Stacks) and supporting the work on both user and operator roles.
 The participants had access via a locally provided